Table of Contents

 If you are considering using a Chattanooga property manager, this article will help you understand the most common fees and pricing strategies.

 In this post, we will walk you through the different pricing structures you will encounter in your research.

-Many Chattanooga property managerss will charge what’s called a leasing fee once they have placed a new tenant in your home.
+Many Chattanooga property managerss will charge what’s called a leasing fee once they have placed a new resident in your home.

 Usually, these fees will cover a variety of items:

-These fees may also cover a commission for real estate agents for placing the tenants on the property.
+These fees may also cover a commission for real estate agents for placing the residents on the property.